automata/aicodeguide/building-coding-agents/README.md

         - Possible to use cheaper models like DeepSeek
     - Cons:
         - Experimental, error prone

+At same time, there are also some strategies on how to organize an agent to be able to do efficient coding:

+- Only one code writer/editor, usually with tools
+- One architect LLM and one independent writer LLM: the architect understands the global picture (ie all source files, requirements, etc) and asks for a writer LLM to iterate over each file that requires changes and suggest search/replace blocks that "answers" the user request

 We're going to implement each one in the following sections.